Jerusalem International Airport

-Under the British Mandate in Palestine Cyprus Airways flew to the airport, and this continued intermittently after Cyprus gained independence from Britain in 1960, and Royal Jordanian and Middle East Airlines were known to operate daily commercial flights to and from Atarot airport between 1948 and 1967 under Jordanian rule.
+Under the British Mandate, the former Cyprus Airways flew to the airport, and this continued intermittently after Cyprus gained independence from the United Kingdom in 1960.
+Following the 1948 Arab–Israeli War, the airport was occupied by Jordan alongside the rest of the West Bank, and in 1950, it became part of the Jordanian annexation of the West Bank.
+Between 1948 and 1967, Royal Jordanian Airlines, as well as Middle East Airlines from Lebanon, operated daily commercial flights to and from the airport.

-After Israel occupied the West Bank during the Six-Day War in 1967, it came under Israeli occupation.
-It was annexed to Israel in 1981 under the Jerusalem Law.
-Arkia and El Al Israel Airlines operated daily commercial flights to and from the airport between 1967 and 2001, when the airport was closed to civilian traffic after the breakout of the Second Intifada in 2000.
+In 1967, Israel won the Six-Day War and began militarily occupying all previously Jordanian-annexed territory, including the airport.
+In 1981, Israel effectively annexed the airport as part of the Jerusalem Law.
+Between 1967 and 2000, Arkia and El Al operated daily commercial flights to and from the airport; Israel closed the airport to all civilian traffic following the outbreak of the Second Intifada in 2000.

 History

-From 1924 until 1927, the airfield in Kalandia was the only airport in the British Mandate for Palestine.
+Until 1927, the airfield in Kalandia was the only airport in the British Mandate for Palestine.
 It was used by the British military authorities and prominent guests bound for Jerusalem.
 In 1931, the Mandatory government expropriated land from the Jewish village of Atarot to expand the airfield, in the process demolishing homes and uprooting fruit orchards.
 In 1936, the airport was opened for regular flights.
 The village of Atarot was captured and destroyed by the Jordanian Arab Legion during the 1948 Arab-Israeli War.

 From 1948 to the Six-Day War in June 1967, the airport was under Jordanian control, designated OJJR.
 Following the Six Day War, the Jerusalem airport was incorporated into the Jerusalem city municipal area and was designated LLJR.

 In the 1970s and early 1980s, Israel invested considerable resources in upgrading the airport and creating the infrastructure for a full-fledged international airport but the international aviation authorities, bearing in mind that the airport was in lands captured in 1967 by Israel, would not allow international flights to land there.
 Thus the airport was only used for domestic flights and charter flights.

 Due to security issues during the Second Intifada, the airport was closed to civilian air traffic in October 2000 and by July 2001 it was formally handed over to the Israel Defense Forces.

 In maps presented by Israel at the 2000 Camp David Summit, Atarot was included in the Israeli built-up area of Jerusalem.
 This was rejected by the Palestinian delegation, which envisioned it as a national airport for the Palestinians.
 Yossi Beilin proposed that the airport be used jointly as part of an overall sharing of Jerusalem between Israel and Palestinian Authority, citing the successful model of Geneva International Airport, which is used by both Switzerland and France.